MuhamedGamall/velora-ecommerce/README.md

 ### Product Filtering

-- Search products by name, filter by category, and apply additional filters to refine results.
+- Search products by name, filter by category, and apply additional filters to refine results

+### Infinite Scrolling
+- Products load dynamically as the user scrolls down the page, providing a smoother browsing experience without the need for pagination.

 ---